AlessandroAvi/Moonboard_controllerLED/README.md

 - script that download and updates list of problem in JSON format
 - feature on the app that saves the boulder already sent
+- feature on the app search by name
 - possible wi fi/bluetooth connection between phone and STM